Honor Society (band): 2008–2010: Discovery, Fashionably Late, and Where Are You Now

-On August 27, 2009, Honor Society uploaded a music video titled "Where Are You Now?" and it became a big hit in the Philippines and going to top list music videos on Myx.

-The song "Where Are You Now?" is included in the American musical film Bandslam as soundtrack.
+On August 27, 2009, Honor Society uploaded a music video titled "Where Are You Now" and it became a big hit in the Philippines.
+The song is included in the American musical film Bandslam as soundtrack.

 In Alvin and the Chipmunks: The Squeakquel, Honor Society performed "You Really Got Me" during the opening scene with the film's main characters.

 On December 14, 2009, Honor Society rang the opening bell for the New York Stock Exchange.

 In January 2010, Honor Society supported Timbaland on six dates on his Shock Value II Tour.

-The band performed the National Anthem and later a musical performance at the 2010 National Scout Jamboree on July 31, 2010.
+Also the band performed in the National Anthem and later a musical performance at the 2010 National Scout Jamboree on July 31, 2010.

 In the Fall of 2010, Honor Society started the #HONORsystem.
 Releasing several new songs for free downloaded at HonorSocietyMusic.com.

-2011–2013: A Tale of Risky Business: Part II, Serendipity, and break–up
+2011–2013: A Tale of Risky Business: Part II, Serendipity, Rosen's departure and break–up

 The band released their second full-length album, A Tale of Risky Business: Part II on October 25, 2011.
 The album spawned two singles: "Living a Lie" and "Hurricane".
 The album debuted on the Billboard 200 in the No. 133 position and No. 29 on the Independent Album charts.
 The following year, on September 18, 2012, they released their third EP, titled Serendipity.
 The title track was released as the lead single in July 2012.

-In February 2013, Honor Society disbanded.
+In late 2012, lead guitarist, keyboardist and founding member Jason Rosen left the band on good terms.
+The band shared that the decision was mutual and expressed their support for Rosen's future endeavors.
+The remaining members continued as a trio until announcing their breakup in September 2013.
+They planned to finish their fan-funded documentary and soundtrack, along with a few farewell shows before officially ending their journey.